Skip to main content

 client = mlflow.deployments.get_deploy_client("databricks")

-To understand access control options for model serving endpoints for endpoint management, see Manage permissions on a model serving endpoint.
+To understand access control options for model serving endpoints, see Manage permissions on a model serving endpoint.

 Create an endpoint